-At Longlands, we follow the Herts SACRE Agreed Syllabus 2017-2022 which reflects the fact that the religious traditions of Great Britain are, in the main, Christian, whilst taking into account the teaching and practices of the other main religions represented in Great Britain.
+At Longlands, we use the Discovery RE scheme, which enables us to meet the requirements of the Herts SACRE Agreed Syllabus, which reflects the fact that the religious traditions of Great Britain are, in the main, Christian, whilst taking into account the teaching and practices of the other main religions represented in Great Britain.
 Religious Education is directly concerned with exploring and responding to religion.

 Children learn about, and from religion by explaining agreed themes, e.g. celebration, the natural world and relationships.
 The emphasis is upon Christianity and its principles.
 We maintain links with local Parish Churches, with visits to and from the clergy/ministers.
 Other major religions are explored through festivals, artefacts, visitors and visits.